 Be fluent in English

-Imagine a Bay Area CTO having an open spot in her team after her startup’s last round of funding has hit their bank.
+Imagine a Bay Area CTO having an open spot in her team after her startup’s last round of funding has hit its bank.
 She needs to move fast and smart to expand the Eng team and take her product to the next level.
-There’s little room for mistakes and inefficiencies where the more experienced her teammates are, the more developed their engineering capabilities, the greater the chances to succeed.
+There’s little room for mistakes and inefficiencies where the more experienced her teammates are, the more developed their engineering capabilities are, and the greater the chances to succeed.
 This is why companies hiring remote workers seek the strongest technical talent they can afford.
 Even though years of professional experience don’t necessarily mean technical mastery, the common ground is to amass at least 4 years of experience as a full-time developer.
 If you are not there yet in terms of years, how can you prove you are up to the game?
-Do you have technical accolades to show-off?
-Do you have high scores in tech tests?
+Do you have technical accolades to show off?
+Do you have high scores on tech tests?
 Have you built something impactful?
 Don’t be slowed down if you want to play hard, show your technical potential.

 Cultural fit vs Technical fit

-Companies weigh cultural practices, etiquette, values, ethics as strongly as technical skills.
-Having a couple of years working remotely for US or European based companies is a huge plus because you’ll already know “the framework” to work remotely and with foreign cultures.
-At least having a couple of short term projects will add a lot of color to your resumé.
-When it comes to cultural fit, it is all about form, on how you do things and it will include most of your soft-skills.
+Companies weigh cultural practices, etiquette, values, and ethics as strongly as technical skills.
+Having a couple of years working remotely for US or European-based companies is a huge plus because you’ll already know “the framework” to work remotely and with foreign cultures.
+At least having a couple of short-term projects will add a lot of color to your resumé.
+When it comes to cultural fit, it is all about form, on how you do things and it will include most of your soft skills.
 How you get things done.
 How you work alone and as a team.
 How you communicate with your team members across all levels.
 How you respect others’ time and their points of view.
 How you work from home without supervision.
 How you manage frustration.
 How you respond to pressing deadlines.
 How you improve yourself and help others as well.
 The first steps of most tech interview processes tend to focus on cultural fit first.
 Be prepared to smile. :)

 Technical Challenges, Take-home assignments, Pair Programming

 As the tech world gets closer together, there’s an increasing need to normalize technical skills.
-Whether it is with hackerrank, codility or a 2-week long exercise, companies and developers need to be ready for a very competitive interview process.
+Whether it is with hackerrank, codility, or a 2-week long exercise, companies and developers need to be ready for a very competitive interview process.
 You’ll be competing with the best globally and they do prepare.
-Some of these will measure how well you juggle the ball (ie: automated coding tests), while others will look deeper in your problem-solving skills as they are seeking players to win a tournament (take a startup to their next level).
+Some of these will measure how well you juggle the ball (ie: automated coding tests), while others will look deeper into your problem-solving skills as they are seeking players to win a tournament (take a startup to their next level).
 The common ground is to be prepared to code live and shine.
 Having strong knowledge of CS fundamentals, including data structures and algorithms always adds to your profile.
-Hiring processes length will vary depending on the company, but the good practice is they take between 2 to 3 weeks end to end, and from 2–4 hs of total time interviewing, coding, waiting on zoom, etc. let’s call it agile Technical Recruiting.
-Work trials are also on the rise, as in dating or any relationship aiming to be long term, the first weeks are purely exploratory.
+The hiring process length will vary depending on the company, but the good practice is they take between 2 to 3 weeks to end, and from 2–4 hs of total time interviewing, coding, waiting on zoom, etc. let’s call it agile Technical Recruiting.
+Work trials are also on the rise, as in dating or any relationship aiming to be long-term, the first weeks are purely exploratory.